tmkeller/tmk-employee-management-system/README.md

 A CLI management system for employees in a corporation.
 Built using node, mysql, inquirer, and the custom console.table package.

 ## Installation
 Clone the git repo into your directory, navigate to the directory in your terminal, and type npm i to install all dependencies.
+The sql directory contains an SQL file for database schema, along with a diagram, and a proper seed.

 ## Usage
 Type node index.js or npm start to initiate and follow the prompts to add or view departments, roles, or employees, or update an employee's role.